Skip to content

 • apisix, which serves ARLAS and AIAS, default DNS is site.arlas.k8s

-In a test environment, you will need to link the ingress external IP with the domain names of the services.
+In a Linux test environment, you will need to link the ingress external IP with the domain names of the services.
 You can for instance add them in /etc/hosts:

 172.18.0.10 keycloak.arlas.k8s